 IBS is a group of symptoms which usually occur together, which affect your large intestine, also known as the colon.

-There are four common subtypes of IBS, which are:
+There are four common subtypes:

 - IBS-C: Constipation predominant